-Our AssessmentThis is an older article with rare in-depth testing and comparisons of locks that are still available and continue to get top ratings in reviews.
-Author Scott Elder, himself a bike commuter, goes after bicycle locks with an "arsenal" that includes an 18-inch crowbar, 30-inch bolt cutters, a hacksaw with extra blades and "my trusty claw hammer."
-He tests nine bicycle locks, including chains, cables and U-locks, rating each on strength, ease of use and value.
-The report is clear, humorous and concise.
-The easy winner is the New York Fahgettaboudit U-lock.
-Cable bicycle locks offered the least protection.
+Our AssessmentThis older article includes rare in-depth testing and comparisons of locks that are still available and continue to get top ratings in reviews.
+A bike commuter himself, Elder goes after nine locks with a crowbar, bolt cutters, a hacksaw with extra blades and "my trusty claw hammer."
+He tests chains, cables and U-locks, rating each on strength, ease of use and value in this clear, humorous and concise report.
+The easy winner is the New York Fahgettaboudit Mini.

 The Great Lock-Off

 Our AssessmentMaxim magazine enlists the help of Hal Ruzal, a bike mechanic from New York City, in an attempt to break the OnGuard Doberman 5030, Kryptonite New York Fahgettaboudit Mini and OnGuard Brute STD.

 by Scott Ward

 Our AssessmentWard recommends three bike locks for different types of riders, and lists the pros and cons of each.
 There's no mention of how the locks are evaluated, however, so we can't tell if he tests them personally.

 Physical Culture: Gear Test, Locks